Have you or a loved one been diagnosed with a hernia and are not sure what caused it?

 - Being pregnant multiple times

-- Congenital defect that occurs in the womb and present at birth
+- Congenital defect that occurs in the womb and presents at birth

 - Enlarged prostate